10+ Foods That Reduce Excessive Sweating

-This one is a no-brainer.
-By keeping your body cool with water, it won’t work so hard to lower your internal temperature via sweat.
-If you’re worried about sweating at the office, keep a refillable water bottle nearby to sip on throughout the day.
+Drinking water to reduce sweating is probably a no-brainer.
+By keeping your body cool, you won’t kick your sweat response into gear to lower your internal temperature.
+Excessive sweating can also dehydrate you faster, so keep a refillable water bottle nearby to sip throughout the day.

 2. Water-Dense Fruits and Vegetables

-Between your morning (and afternoon) coffee break and evening whiskey or two, you probably struggle to get in those daily 8 glasses of water.
-But no fear — there are other sources of H20 that will get you there.
+Between your coffee breaks and evening beverages, you probably struggle to drink an adequate amount of water daily.
+But have no fear — there are other great sources to help get you there.

 - Red cabbage

 Calcium is another mineral that regulates body temperature and helps suppress sweating.
-Struggling to get in your daily serving of calcium?
-Add some milk to your morning cereal, sprinkle cheese into your eggs or take yogurt to work for extra sweat protection.
+If you’re struggling to get your daily serving of calcium, add some low-fat milk to your morning cereal, sprinkle cheese into your eggs or take yogurt to work for extra sweat protection.